tillbiskup/evedata/docs/architecture.rst

   * Import routines for the different files (or at least a sensible modular mechanism involving an importer factory) need to be implemented.
   * Is the ``evedata`` package the correct place for these importers?
 One could think of the ``radiometry`` package as the better place, but on the other hand, the ``evedataviewer`` package would need to be able to display those data as well, hence need the import to be done.

+    Given the ``evedata`` package to act as a (complicated) importer, all importer mechanisms for additional data not stored in the HDF5 file should be implemented here.

 * Interfaces towards other file formats

   * One potential candidate for an exchange format would be the NeXus format.
 However, there is not one NeXus file format, but there are several schemas for different types of experiments.
 For details, see the `NeXus application definitions <https://manual.nexusformat.org/classes/applications/index.html>`_.
 Hence, those exporters may better be located in the ``radiometry`` package.